links-field/cubepress/docs/index.md

 features:
   - title: About Cube
     icon: 🎛
-    link: /guide/gettingstarted
+    link: /guide/
     details: Cube is the IoT connectivity service management platform that streamlines your IoT operations and supercharge your productivity
   - title: About Cube Press
     icon: 📙
-    details: Here at Cube Press we present to you the playbook of Cube IoT.
-Guides, FAQ as well as other handy IoT information and latest news at your fingertips.
+    details: Here at Cube Press we present to you the playbook of Cube IoT, guides, FAQ as well as other handy IoT information and latest news at your fingertips.

 #footer